 - Strengthen the oversight mechanism for Inspector Generals in the Department of Defense to minimize wasteful spending overseas.

 - Advocacy for a year-round school year in Washington, D.C., for some students to alleviate the loss of learning that can occur over the summer vacation.

 - Provide for new legislation to allow federal law enforcement to have access to encrypted data to help fight terrorism.

-- Advocacy for State specific legislation that strikes a balance between religious liberty and the rights of the LGBT community.
+- Advocacy for state-specific legislation that strikes a balance between religious liberty and the rights of the LGBTQ community.